 I went to university in Leeds, longer ago than it feels.

 I didn’t know England very well.
 I wasn’t born here and neither were my parents.
 I knew London.
 London WAS England to me.

 People were certainly different in Leeds.
 Friendlier, polite, less formal.
 They talked to me at bus-stops.
 I learned to queue for buses and to thank the driver on my way out.
 I loved it when strangers called me ‘love’.

 That sort of friendliness doesn’t work in London.
 It’s too big and there are too many people.
 The city tests your nerves on a daily basis: the cattle-crush on the tube, the slow walkers, the fast walkers, the tourists, the traffic, the cancelled trains, the overpriced housing, the very rich and fortunate, the very poor and unfortunate; the unfairness of it all.
-(Other cities have their problems, but the expense and claustrophobia is unparalleled.)

 Seen this way, acting like a complete arsehole would make perfect sense in London.
 But most Londoners are not arseholes.

 Most Londoners are nice enough to stand patiently, and not make a scene, when they’re packed onto the tube in 40-degree heat.
 Nice enough to turn a blind eye when a person sits next to them on the bus and starts talking to themselves.
 Nice enough to welcome the world – my family – into the city, to see us as a positive.

 There are too many Londoners – and too much of London – for us to be friendly all the time.
 We’re late.
 We’re underpaid.
 We dream of escape.
 We walk past thousands of people a day and saying hello would take too long.

 The other day I was waiting for a bus in Angel.
 When it finally came, I let a woman with a baby get on first, and then got on.